International Property Maintenance CodeOnline Action Center

 The Property Maintenance Code Unit includes a Unit Manager for day to day operations, eight Code Officials, a two-person Abatement Crew, and three Administrative Support Staff.

 An administrative hearing officer conducts impartial hearings requested by property owners after receipt of a violation notice as provided by IPMC.
-Hearings are held on the 1st and 3rd Wednesdays of the month beginning at 3:30 PM.
+Hearings are held on the 1st and 3rd Tuesdays of the month beginning at 3:30 PM.

 The Unsafe Structures Code addresses structures that are unfit for human habitation or use and are unsafe due to dilapidation or other conditions that are injurious to the welfare of Topeka residents.
 Approximately 40-50 structures are demolished each year either by the city or by the property owner.